"How do I become a life coach ... What does it take?"

 However, there are a few very important attributes that you should possess if you want to be successful in this field.

-In addition, you will require thorough training and, ideally, access to a structured and effective coaching system and toolkit that will help you deliver the results your clients will expect from a professional life coach.
+Ideally, you should look for training that will also provide you with access to a structured and effective coaching system and toolkit that will help you deliver the results your clients will expect from a professional life coach.

 Here are a few things you do not necessarily need to become a life coach:

 If you are serious about becoming a certified professional life coach, we recommend you get the very best training you can find.

 Life experience alone is not sufficient to qualify you as a life coach.
-In fact, without proper training in the various life coaching tools, techniques and systems it can even work against you as you may need to unlearn various conditioned habits in order to help other people effectively.
+In fact, without extensive training in the various life coaching tools, techniques and systems it can even work against you as you may need to unlearn various conditioned habits in order to help other people effectively.

-Life coaching is very much a word-of-mouth driven industry, so your ability to deliver great results for your clients is far and away the most important outcome you want from the training you will undertake.
+Life coaching is very much a word-of-mouth driven industry, so your ability to deliver great results for your clients is far and away the most important outcome you want from the training you choose to undertake.

-The life coach training you invest in should be:
+Ensure that the life coach training you invest in is:

 No. Not if you choose to train with New Insights.

-Our certification programme is specifically designed for people who are currently in employment or holding down important responsibilities, such as stay-at-home mothers.
+Our in-depth certification programme is specifically designed for people who are currently in employment or holding down important day-to-day responsibilities, such as stay-at-home mothers.

 With us, you can start whenever it suits you and train in your own time and at your own pace.

 We recommend that you start coaching for reward only when you feel completely ready and then do so in your part time until you have established your practice and feel ready to go full time with your new career.